pedrolmcastro/pedrolmcastro/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/pedrolmcastro)
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat-square&logo=Gmail&logoColor=white)](mailto:pedro.lucas.moliner.castro@gmail.com)

-I'm Pedro Castro, a Computer Science student interested in game development, data structures, AI algorithms and a lot more tech related things.
-I'm looking foward to study front-end development and object-oriented programming now.Thats all!
+I'm Pedro Castro, a Computer Science student at USP interested in game development, data structures, AI algorithms and a lot more tech related things.
+I'm looking forward to learn how to use some python libraries, frameworks and also to get some experience in planning and working on big projects.
+That's all!
 I think...

 ### Languages and Tools